guobin8205/texturetool/README.md

   -h, --help            show this help message and exit

 For file:
-  -i input, --input		input directory to compair
-  -if image_folder, --image_folder		specified image folder to convert
+  -i input, --input		input directory to compair when use command build -o output, --output		output directory when use command unpack or convert -if image_folder, --image_folder	specified image folder to convert,use * to convert all png or pvr.ccz

 For directory:
   -r, --recursive